AndrasKovacs/elaboration-zoo/README.md

 This repo includes a series of Haskell implementations for elaborating dependently typed languages, where packages add progressively more power and functionality.
 Currently, packages focus on basics of unification, inference and implicit argument handling, and we don't have any inductive types or modules (yet).

 Here are some [video recordings](https://www.youtube.com/playlist?list=PL2ZpyLROj5FOt99f_KCxARvd1hDqKns5b) from a seminar, covering some of the packages here plus additional topics.
+Note though that the contents of this repo keep changing and they may not be in sync with the recordings.

 Work in progress.
 Each numbered directory contains a [stack](https://docs.haskellstack.org/en/stable/README/) package.
 In each